jasonuc/recipesearch/README.md

-# Repice Search Web App
+# Repice Search

-> Built using React, Tailwind, Firebase and Vite
+This project was built using:

+- React
+- JavaScript
+- Vite
+- TailwindCSS
+- Firebase
+- NodeJS